yasir-khilji-64/api.zen.scroll/README.md

 ### Backend

-- **Go:** An open-source programming language that makes it easy to build simple, reliable, and efficient software.
-Developed by Google, Go is known for its robust performance and excellent support for concurrent programming.
+- **Node.js:** Javascript runtime built on Chrome's V8 engine, providing scalable and efficient environment for server-side applications.
-- **Echo:** A high-performance, minimalist Go web framework that provides a robust set of features for building APIs and web applications.
+- **Express:** Minimal and flexible Node.js web application framework that offers a robust set of features for building APIs and web applications.
 - **MongoDB:** A NoSQL database known for its flexibility and scalability, ideal for handling large amount of unstructured data.

 ### Authentication